Here we provide you with four steps that move your blog content towards obtaining paying customers for your business – whatever its size.

 Step 1: Incorporate time sensitivity into your postings

-It is also worth keeping in mind that for busier readers or for avid readers, they may subscribe to a RSS feed of your blog to purely read your posts and not your surrounding website content.
-If you do not have an RSS feed setup for your blog, you really should as you can see the usefulness of this from the aforementioned context.
+It is also worth keeping in mind that for busier readers or for avid readers, they may subscribe to an RSS feed of your blog to purely read your posts and not your surrounding website content.
+If you do not have an RSS feed set up for your blog, you really should as you can see the usefulness of this from the aforementioned context.

 Step 2: Incorporate correct testimonials in the correct places

 We have stated time and time again (and you will read this on other blogs/articles too), that client testimonials should be implemented as part of your content.
 Not only do these add a personable and relatable facet to your content and back up what you are saying, but various studies have also shown that the presence of testimonials can improve conversions by up to 25%.

 When it comes to your blog, try and match testimonials with your statements; reinforce what you are saying with unbiased, quoted evidence.
 So if you are mentioning how your party supplies store can provide balloons in any colour, match this to a testimonial: “I was so glad to have found your company for my wedding decorations.
 The dark blue balloons perfectly matched my bouquet, bridesmaid’s dresses and overall colour scheme, thanks again!” – Lainey, Wexford